-The costs have been developed using current unit rates for available Yukon contractors' equipment.
-The costs are representative of third party contractor rates, not in house.
 The unit costs have been applied to levels of effort in sufficient detail to allow thorough scrutiny by the reader.
-Where possible, the experience of mine personnel has been used to develop accurate estimates for the level of effort required to undertake reclamation components.
 As such, equipment rates have been used where the level of effort is well understood, and in other cases, unit area or volume rates have been employed.